hard-nett/docs/overview/terminology.md

 A validator transitioning from the active set to the inactive set.
 An unbonding validator does not participate in consensus or earn rewards.
 The unbonding process takes 21 days.

-## Unbonded Osmo
+## Unbonded Terp Tokens

-Osmo that can be freely traded and is not staked to a validator.
+Terp Tokens that can be freely traded and is not staked to a validator.

 ## Unbonding

-When a delegator decides to undelegate their Osmo from a validator.
+When a delegator decides to undelegate their Terp Tokens from a validator.
 This process takes 21 days.
 No rewards accrue during this period.
 This action cannot be stopped once executed.

-## Unbonding Osmo
+## Unbonding Terp Tokens

-Osmo that is transitioning from bonded to unbonded.
-Osmo that is unbonding cannot be traded freely.
+Terp Tokens that is transitioning from bonded to unbonded.
+Terp Tokens that is unbonding cannot be traded freely.
 The unbonding process takes 21 days.
 No rewards accrue during this period.
 This action cannot be stopped once executed.

 ## Undelegate

-When a delegator no longer wishes to have their Osmo bonded to a validator.
+When a delegator no longer wishes to have their Terp Tokens bonded to a validator.
 This process takes 21 days.
 No rewards accrue during this period.
 This action cannot be stopped once executed.

 ## Uptime